jsharples777/patient-booking-system/README.md

 `MODE` - `Production`

+`ENABLE_SOCKETS` - data synchronisation and chat subsystem, set to `Y`

 `MQ_FILE` - Location of the offline message queue storage file (default `./db/queue.json`)

 `MQ_INTERVAL` - Milliseconds between queue persistence (default `10000` - 10 seconds)

 `SM_EXPIRY_CHAT` - number of minutes to keep a chat room persisted with no activity (default `43200` - 30 days)

-`SM_EXPIRY_SCORESHEET` - number of minutes to keep a score sheet room persisted with no activity (default `60`)

 `VIEW_RELATIVE_PATH` - location of the handlebars files in production, should be set to `/../../`

+`DEMO_MODE` - obfuscate the patient demographics for demonstration purposes, should be `N` in normal use.

+`QL-SCHEMA` - graph QL schema definition, set to `./config/schema.graphql`

 # User Story

 ```
-As a USER I want to be able to keep track of my workouts, and once logged into the site
+As a USER I want to be able to keep track of the appointments for the providers in my system, and once logged into the site
-THEN I can choose to view my previous workouts and/or add exercises to my new (current) workout
+THEN I can view the appointment book, navigate to different dates, and filter by the providers
+THEN I can view a patients demographics and update them as necessary
-As a USER I want to be able to create exercises types that I will add/update/delete to/from workouts
+As a USER I want to be able to create chat to other users of the system if I have queries about my work or queries about patients
-THEN I want to be able to copy those exercises into the current workout via multiple easy to use means
+THEN I want to be able to set a priority on the message and optionally attach a patient
-As a USER I want to be able to review a 7 workout summary to track my progress, displayed graphically

-As a USER I want to be able to find other users of the site
+As an ADMIN USER I want to be able to manage other users of the system
-THEN I can save users as Favourites or, for privacy reasons, save a user to a Blocked
+THEN I can create and update users, setting their privileges, provider details, and optionally reset their password
-THEN I want to be notified if a Favourite user logins/out to the site
+As an ADMIN USER I want to be to manage the the types of appointments available
+THEN I can edit each tyep of appointment, setting a view colour and optional icon
-As a USER I want to be able to chat with another user, creating a chat conversation with that user
+As an ADMIN USER I want to be able to manage the "appointment templates"
-THEN I can close the chat room if I so choose
-THEN I can also add another user, creating a group chat, by dragging them into the chat from the User Search
+THEN I can view what regular appointments and their types for each provider are set in the system and modify them

-As a USER if I log off the site for a time, when I log back in, I want to receive any messages
+As a PROVIDER when I log in I want to view my appointments for today and load the patient records for those appointments
-FROM non-Blocked users when I log back in, with notifications telling me what I have waiting to review
+THEN I want to be able to view each open patient and modify details as needed
 ```

 # Screenshot